-- The participant is unable to attend the unscheduled visit. - The local reaction/systemic event is no longer present at the time of the telephone contact.

-- The participant recorded an incorrect value in the reactogenicity e-diary (confirmation of a reactogenicity e-diary data entry error). - The PI or authorized designee determined it was not needed.
+- The participant is unable to attend the unscheduled visit. - The local reaction/systemic event is no longer present at the time of the telephone contact. - The participant or his/her parent(s)/legal guardian, as appropriate, recorded an incorrect value in the reactogenicity e-diary (confirmation of a reactogenicity e-diary data entry error). - The PI or authorized designee determined it was not needed.